-If you have an occupational pension, 50% of this can be transferred to your spouse or partner and not included in the financial assessment.
-The Financial Assessment and Benefits Officer you speak to can give advice about whether your spouse would benefit from this (for some people it adversely affects benefit payments).
+If you have an occupational pension, 50% of this can be transferred to your spouse or civil partner and not included in the financial assessment.
+The Financial Assessment and Benefits Officer you speak to can give advice about whether your spouse or civil partner would benefit from this (for some people it adversely affects benefit payments).